-Bart Houwers (1997) is fascinated by the relationship between man/nature and how this relationship has an, often, painful historical/cultural development.
-He comes from the Dutch countryside, from a family of farmers.
-Through rationalization and modernization, the (Dutch) countryside and landscape has been undergoing severe changes for decades.
-These changes have resonated with the people who live there, and in his work he investigate these changes.
-Through sculptures, installations and site-specific works, notions like: memory, micro-histories, (post-Protestant) tradition, guilt and loss are being explored.
-His artistic practice deals, partly and in idiosyncratic ways, with the post-protestant tradition.
-A tradition he grew up in, and in which the Word is central above the image.
-Which is why he often use pre-existing materials in relation to language.
+Bart Houwers (1997) comes from the Dutch countryside, from a family of farmers.
+Through rationalization and modernization, the countryside and landscape has been undergoing severe changes for decades.
+These changes have resonated with the people who live there, and in his work Houwers investigate these changes.
+Through various mediums, notions like: (spatial) memory, micro-histories, craft, tradition, guilt and loss are being explored.
+His artistic practice deals partly and in idiosyncratic ways with the protestant tradition.
+A tradition he grew up in, and in which, after the iconoclastic waves of the Reformation, the Word became central.
+Which is why he often uses pre-existing materials inrelation to language.
 There is a sense of playing with quotes, at the same time it transcends the quote and manipulates what is quoted.
 Resulting in,seemingly, incoherent fragments.